theinitiativeproject/The-Initiative-Project-public/README.md

-react-material is where all of the client side code refactoring is happening
+react-redux-material is where all of the client side code refactoring is happening

 The server just exists to serve up the files while developing.
-The eventual app will be firebase based, which allows for embedding of database access directly in the front-end, so it'll never be connected to a specific server.
+Editing path in '/server/index.js' to 'react-material' serves previous library proof of concept.

 Currently the app has no connectivity to firebase.
-Currently skeleton-ing out the front end and establishing local versions of data handling.
+Skeleton-ing out the front end and establishing local versions of data handling.

-to start:`
+to start, open two terminal instances:

 npm install
-npm run react-dev
-npm run server-dev
+npm run react-dev (in one terminal) npm run server-dev (in second terminal) visit localhost:3000
-visit localhost:3000